15 Top-Rated Waterfalls in Oregon

 8. Tamanawas Falls, Hood National Forest

 Upon reaching Tamanawas Falls, it's hard not to tilt your head back in amazement as you take in the plunging water gracefully departing from the 150-foot lava cliff above.
-The many different vantage points and sitting spots surrounding Tamanawas Falls can provide hours of entertainment, and the never-ending mist from the falls helps keep the area cool in the peak of summer.
+The many different vantage points and sitting spots surrounding Tamanawas Falls provide hours of entertainment, and the never-ending mist from the falls helps keep the area cool in the peak of summer.

 9. Proxy Falls, Willamette National Forest